yext/search-core/docs/answers-core.answersconfigwithapikey.token.md

 ## AnswersConfigWithApiKey.token property

-token should NOT be provided along with apiKey
+token should NOT be provided along with apiKey.

 <b>Signature:</b>